vitaminj/aws-iot-device-sdk-js/README.md

 <a name="unregister"></a>
 ### awsIot.thingShadow#unregister(thingName)

-Unregister interest in the thing shadow named `thingName`.
+Unregister interest in the Thing Shadow named `thingName`.
 The thingShadow class will unsubscribe from all applicable topics and no more events will be fired for `thingName`.